Laptops, Raspberry Pis and even desktop computers may have internal wifi devices that can cause the following issues:

-To temporarily disable your internal adapter and see if it makes things better, please open a terminal and follow the procedure below.
+To disable your internal adapter by blacklisting its module (driver), open a terminal and follow the procedure below.
 Note that for Raspberry Pi devices, this procedure is recommended instead.

 The following command shows the names of the modules (drivers) for your wifi adapters.
 The module for our adapters is named 8812au, 88x2bu or 8821cu.
 The module for Intel adapters is named “iwlwifi”.
 For Atheros it’s “ath9k”, etc.